ebauman/moo/README.md

 Check out [kubernetes.yaml](package/kubernetes.yaml) for a manifest to deploy `moo-agent` into your cluster.

-If you're using k3s, this manifest can be placed in `/var/lib/rancher/k3s/server/manifests` which will auto-deploy the `moo-agent` Deployment upon server installation.
+If you're using k3s, this manifest can be placed in `/var/lib/rancher/k3s/server/manifests` which will auto-deploy the `moo-agent` Job upon server installation.

 # Building